Dandruff vs Seborrheic Dermatitis: What’s the Difference?

 Learn more: Seborrheic Dermatitis Causes

-How to Treat Dandruff vs Seborrheic Dermatitis
+How to Care for Dandruff and Seborrheic Dermatitis

-• Avoid harsh or fragranced products
+• Avoid harsh or heavily fragranced products

-• Stay consistent with your routine
+• Keep your routine consistent

 Supporting the Scalp Between Washes